michelle-du/ShopifyBackendChallenge/README.md

 ## Project Installation and Setup Instructions
 Clone down the repository.
 You will need `node` and `npm` installed globally on your machine.
-The following two commands must be perfomed in both the `frontend` directory and the `backend` directory
+The following two commands must be perfomed in both the `frontend` directory and the `backend` directory.

 Installation:
 `npm install`
 To Start Server: